 Participants in the four-day meeting included prosecutors, judges, academics and policymakers from Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Paraguay and Peru.

 Many of these are leading voices in the asset recovery field who are also involved in the Asset Recovery Knowledge Community established by ICAR earlier this year.
-The Knowledge Community is one element of a project of the US Department of State Bureau of International Narcotics and Law Enforcement Affairs (INL), which aims to explore the potential for innovation in asset recovery through NCBF mechanisms in Latin America, Sub-Saharan Africa and Lusophone countries.

 It is hoped that the reflections and knowledge products emerging from the Asset Recovery Knowledge Community will support the legal foundations of the NCBF Model Law as it is revised over the coming months, as well as its application in practice.